meganlavengood/musi216/docs/lessons-leitmotif.md

 1. **Change of texture.** A change in texture can accompany a similar change in the character; for example, a richly accompanied theme may be stripped down to a monophonic statement to show loneliness.
 1. **Thematic truncation.** Leitmotifs can be cut short dramatically, especially to signify death, fainting, or failure.
 1. **Thematic fragmentation.** A fragment of a leitmotif may sound to mark the introduction or departure of a significant dramatic element.
 In the former case, the fragmentation may foreshadow a later statement of the full leitmotif; in the latter, it recalls a full statement.
-1. **Thematic evolution.** An earlier leitmotif can be thematically tied to a leitmotif introduced later that shares emotional qualities with the first theme.
-1. **Associative transposition.** A leitmotif can be transposed to indicate some change in emotional state.
-Associative transposition can be ineffective and/or hard to identify in film scores, though, since they frequently modulate anyway.
-1. **Thematic complex.** Leitmotifs are sometimes designed to be combined at a later point to create a more complex emotional narrative.
-When three or more are combined in this way, they form a thematic complex.
-1. **Thematic irony.** A leitmotif may be used ironically and thus communicate something unstated to the audience.

-Other developments of leitmotifs may be possible, but this list enumerates several possibilities to help start an analytical investigation.
+Other developments of leitmotifs are possible, but this list enumerates several possibilities to help start an analytical investigation.
 What’s always important is that the transformation has both musical and emotional components.

 ## Bibliography